AndreGGomes/AO3-WebScraper-FrontEnd/README.md

 Clone the repo with `git clone git@github.com:AndreGGomes/AO3-WebScraper-FrontEnd.git`

-With docker && docker compose installed run `docker compose up -d --build`
+With docker && docker compose installed run `docker compose up --build`

+Now open in your browser the link to the now exposed frontend `http://localhost:5173/`

 ## API Usage